Trade directory · Salina metro · Kansas

 Inspection Schedule

-Rough-in inspection before covering work, final inspection upon completion.
-Emergency repairs under $500 may be exempt from permits.
+Rough-in inspection before covering work, final inspection after completion.
+Emergency repairs under $500 typically exempt.
+24-hour notice required for inspections.

 §4